 When you will click on the launch button, you will the next screen where you will have to select the basic tech and specs for your server.

 On this page, select your application from the drop-down menu at the top right corner.
 I have chosen WordPress.

-Now give a name to your website and your sever.
+Now give a name to your website and your server.
 You can change the name of your WordPress site later from your WP dashboard.
 Select the latest version of WordPress that is available.

 Select your service provider as a digital ocean.
 I have demonstrated using the digital ocean.
 I prefer you to choose between vultr, digital ocean, and Linode.
 These 3 providers are cheap as well as high on performance.

 Now below that select your server size.
 A good start is 2 GB.
 Especially for WordPress, to keep it stable, you need to have at least 2 GB(s) of RAM.

 Now below that, you should select your server location.
 Now that you should choose you to select a location that is nearer to your targeted region.

 Check and make sure everything is correct and click on the green “launch” button below.

 The next screen will show the approx time it would take for Cloudways to finish the server added to your account.
 As soon as the timer ends,